-Question Response Do you live in the Shire of Denmark Majority Yes (62.5%) compared to No (37.5%) How well informed do you consider yourself to Majority be on coastal impacts (erosion, storm surges) that may happen due to rising sea levels?
-'Have some Idea' (42%) 'Well Informed' (29%) Only one respondent replied 'Uninformed' and no respondents replied with 'not well informed' or 'expert'.
+Question Response Do you live in the Shire of Denmark Majority Yes (62.5%) compared to No (37.5%) How well informed do you consider yourself to be on coastal impacts (erosion, storm surges) that may happen due to rising sea levels?
+Majority • 'Have some Idea' (42%) • 'Well Informed' (29%) Only one respondent replied 'Uninformed' and no respondents replied with 'not well informed' or 'expert'.
 How much do you agree with the following statements?
-Adjority strongly agreed with the statement: 'The coast is an important part of the Shire of Denmark lifestyle' Majority disagreed with the statement: 'access should be provided to all parts of the coast' More agreed that: 'access should only be provided to specific areas of the coast'.
+Majority strongly agreed with the statement: 'The coast is an important part of the Shire of Denmark lifestyle' Majority disagreed with the statement: 'access should be provided to all parts of the coast' More agreed that: 'access should only be provided to specific areas of the coast'.
 What are your main activities at the Peaceful Bay and foreshore?
 Majority responses: • 'Swimming' (15%) • 'walking' (14%).
 The least common responses were: • 'horse-riding' (0.6%) • 'sandboarding' (3%).
 Some additional uses included camping, snorkelling, scuba diving and memorial services.
-How often to you visit the beach and foreshore Majority 'monthly' (25%).
-The least common at Peaceful Bay? responses were 'never' (0%) and 'daily' (12.5%).
+How often to you visit the beach and Majority 'monthly' (25%).
+The least common foreshore at Peaceful Bay? responses were 'never' (0%) and 'daily' (12.5%).
 Which of these threats/activities currently impact your use of the coastal areas of Peaceful Bay?
 All options received a similar rating, however activities resulting in the greatest threat were identified as: 'beach erosion' The activities identified as least threat were: 'flooding' 'vehicle access to the beach and dunes'.
 Which activities do you think are likely to impact the coastal areas of Peaceful Bay in the future?
-Activities identified as the greatest threat in the future are: Which of these uses or assets do you think should be safeguarded so they continue to be available at Peaceful Bay and foreshore?
-The use with the majority vote was: 'safe swimming areas with seasonal patrols and swimming lessons' (19.5%) 'places to safely launch recreational boats' (18%) 'Buildings, ablution blocks, parking and
+Activities identified as the greatest threat in the future are: • 'beach erosion' • 'development on or close to the beach'.
+The least threat identified for the future is: • 'flooding' • 'population pressure'.
+Which of these uses or assets do you think should be safeguarded so they continue to be available at Peaceful Bay and foreshore?
+The use with the majority vote was: 'safe swimming areas with seasonal patrols and swimming lessons' (19.5%) 'places to safely launch recreational boats' (18%)